score-spec/score-k8s/README.md

-      --override-property stringArray   An optional set of path=key overrides to set or remove --overrides-file string           An optional file of Score overrides to merge in --patch-manifests stringArray     An optional set of <kind|*>/<name|*>/path=key operations for the output manifests
+      --override-property stringArray   An optional set of path=key overrides to set or remove --overrides-file string           An optional file of Score overrides to merge in --patch-manifests stringArray     An optional set of <kind|*>/<name|*>/path=key operations for the output manifests --namespace string               An optional namespace to set for all generated resources --generate-namespace              If true, generate a namespace manifest (requires --namespace to be set)
 ```

 ### Shell Completions